Undivided Resources

 If your school district is denying your child’s right to participate in extracurricular activities, regulations under IDEA and the Americans with Disabilities Act offer protections and enforcement procedures.

-• make a Part B due process complaint in the form of a written letter to the district, which will lead to a due process hearing to resolve the conflict; and
+• You can make a Part B due process complaint in the form of a written letter to the district, which will lead to a due process hearing to resolve the conflict; and

-• file a compliance complaint with the California Department of Education, formally asking them to investigate the violation.
+• You can file a compliance complaint with the California Department of Education, formally asking them to investigate the violation.

-• make a discrimination complaint with the Department of Education’s Office of Civil Rights.
+• You can make a discrimination complaint with the Department of Education’s Office of Civil Rights.

 Is your child participating in extracurricular activities this year?
 How’s it going?
 Let us know in the comments!